ashikanalyst/Job_Market_Salary_Dashboard/README.md

-# Power BI Dashboard

-This repository is a collection of Power BI dashboards I have developed.
-It tracks my journey in using Power BI, from foundational reports to more advanced interactive analyses, all aimed at turning data into clear, actionable insights.

 # Featured Dashboards

 Explore the dashboards below.
 Each has its own dedicated README with more details on the build process and specific features.